-What is Peer-to-Peer Fundraising?
+What Is Peer-to-Peer Fundraising?

-What is Peer-to-Peer Fundraising?
+What Is Peer-to-Peer Fundraising?

 You’ve probably heard about crowdfunding.
-Well, Peer-to-peer fundraising is a specific type of crowdfunding!
+Well, peer-to-peer fundraising is a specific type of crowdfunding.

-Peer-to-peer fundraising a multi-tiered approach to crowdfunding.
+Peer-to-peer fundraising is a multi-tiered approach to crowdfunding.
 This means individuals can create personal fundraising pages for your cause’s behalf.
 This can feed revenue back to your organization as a whole, or to a specific campaign you’re running.
-Either way, the individual shares his or her page with friends, family and community members for donations (hence “peer-to-peer”).
+Either way, the individual shares his or her page with friends, family, and community members for donations (hence “peer-to-peer”).

-Now, let’s dive into the specific elements that make peer-to-peer fundraising unique!
+Now, let’s dive into the specific elements that make peer-to-peer fundraising unique.

 Peer-to-peer fundraising is “multi-tier,” so an organization can empower its donors to create personal fundraising pages and raise money on its behalf.
 This ability to draw on your network’s network can increase donations and allow you to reach new pools of donors that might have been inaccessible otherwise.
-The average fundraiser raises $568 from 7 donors – 4 of whom will be new to your organization!

 Rather than banking on instant mass appeal, peer-to-peer fundraising campaigns build momentum by engaging and activating fundraisers, who then reach out to their own networks for support.
 That being said, you can increase your overall chances of success by first appealing to a core group of supporters and evangelists who can start fundraising, create initial momentum, and build social proof for your campaign or cause.